Having the knowledge to make the right choice for you…

 Our highly popular Best Beginner Keyboard article is definitely worth a look if you’ve got your heart set on one.

-For those who want something less feature packed and with greater emphasis on matching the playability of an acoustic piano – but not necessarily the footprint -, there are many digital and stage pianos.
-Taking another example from Yamaha with their P-45 Stage Piano, the keyboard extends to 88 keys rather than 61, and most notably, they are Graded Hammer Standard (GHS) keys.
+For those who want something less feature-packed and with greater emphasis on matching the playability of an acoustic piano – but not necessarily the footprint -, there are many digital and stage pianos.
+For example, the Casio CDP-S100 slimline digital piano is an exquisite instrument that outstrips the competition.

-So, a digital piano like the P-45 may not have 100s of sounds to choose from along with a myriad of accompaniment styles.
-However, it does boast a playing feel that is significantly closer to that of an acoustic piano, and includes features such as Duo Mode, which allows the keyboard to split into two sections.
+Some digital pianos include features such as Duo Mode, which allows the keyboard to split into two sections.
 Therefore, student and teacher can sit side-by-side in lessons making it much easier for the student to follow and copy the teacher’s hands perfectly.

 Digital pianos offer more with regard to live performance, including features such as transpose functions for accompanying singers, as well as recording with USB outputs for easy connection to your computer or audio interface.

 To help you out we’ve put together an article on the Beginner’s Guide to Stage Pianos, which has plenty of useful information to get you up and running.